 In order to use the Scheduling Setup form at the start of the scheduling process, a user needs Admin permission to the SMS table.

 Additional permissions will be required to continue with other scheduling tasks.
 When the scheduling master schedule is "rolled" to the master schedule, a user will need to use the Copy Scheduling Results to SEC & MST form.
 To use the Copy Scheduling Results to SEC & MST form, a user needs Admin permissions to SEC and MST, as well as at least Read permissions to SSS, SMS, SSE, and SSM which contain the staff assigned to sections.
 Additional access to other scheduling-related tables may also be required for other actions associated with scheduling.
 For example, in order to add or modify Courses, a user would need permissions to the CRS table.

 Filter Pages by "Scheduling Setup" or navigate to Scheduling Process > Configurations > Scheduling Setup.

-The Scheduling Setup Options form is divided into four areas: Scheduling Status, Scheduling Options, and SMS & SSS Initialization.
+The Scheduling Setup Options form is divided into the following areas: Scheduling Status, Scheduling Options, and SMS & SSS Initialization.